NSombekke/Logic-LLM/blogpost.md

 (C) Go to the second floor passing the yellow room and then go to the third floor

 ------
+The prompt above embodies our methodology, showcasing its structural components.
+The prompt is structured into three main components: the LTL specifcation, and the few shot example. (**ADD MORE**)

 #### <a name="ltl">Environment Setup: Drone Planning Domain</a>